Crash Course in Romance: Ranking

-During its airing, Crash Course in Romance generated big data buzz.
-According to Good Data Corporation, it ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama division category in four weeks in a row.
-Jung Kyung-ho ranked first in the performer category for five consecutive weeks, while Jeon Do-yeon, Shin Jae-ha, Roh Yoon-seo, and Lee Chae-min ranked 3rd, 6th, 10th, and 14th respectively.
+During its airing, Crash Course in Romance generated significant buzz in the data world.
+According to Good Data Corporation, it ranked first with a Topicality share of 23.8% in the Top 10 TV Topicality Ranking in the drama division for four consecutive weeks.
+In the performer category, the casts were in Top 10.
+Specifically, in the 1st week of January, Jung Kyung-ho was 1st and Jeon Do-yeon 2nd; the next week they stayed 1st and 2nd, with Roh at 10th.
+By the 3rd week, Roh Yeon-soo rose to 7th.
+In the 4th week, Jeon dropped to 3rd, Roh was 8th, and Shin Jae-ha debuted at 14th.
+The 5th and 6th weeks saw Jung 1st, Jeon 2nd, Roh between 6th and 8th, and Shin moving up to 5th.
+In the 7th week, Jung fell to 2nd, Jeon to 3rd, Roh 5th, and Shin 6th.
+By the 8th week, Roh topped the chart, followed by Jung 2nd, Jeon 3rd, and Shin 4th.

 In the OTT media service drama rankings, Crash Course in Romance secured the top spot for three consecutive weeks.
 According to the weekly integrated content ranking chart of Kinolights (February 4–10, 2023), a content viewing and analysis service, the series which first aired on January 14, took the lead among dramas.
 In the first week of March, the drama rank second, still took lead among dramas.

 Cultural impact

 The series influenced Korean fashion.
-Gmarket and SSG.com announced on March 13, 2023 that the flower patterned blouse of Nam Haeng-seon (played by Jeon Do-yeon) in the drama are gaining popularity.
-It was named as "Southbound fashion".
+Gmarket and SSG.com announced on March 13, 2023, that the flower-patterned blouse of Nam Haeng-seon (played by Jeon Do-yeon) in the drama was gaining popularity.
+It was named "Southbound fashion".
 According to Gmarket sales data, the sales growth rate of retro fashion such as lace/ruffle blouses (67%), chiffon blouses (62%), and printed blouses (92%) was high during the airing of the drama.
 Pattern/print blouses (20%), jeans (15%), and lace/ruffle blouses (10%) also sold well on SSG.com.